christianalfoni/process-control/README.md

 This project was created to manage complex rendering logic.
 It allows you to define several processes that can at any time be started, stopped, restarted or disposed.
 When you stop a process its current step will finish, but the next step will not execute.
-Think of it as using a promise that can be stopped, restarted and disposed (can not be started anymore).
+Think of it as using a promise which by default executes synchronously and can be stopped, restarted and disposed (can not be started anymore).

-Big shoutout to [Normatic](http://www.normatic.no/) for open sourcing this tool as a thanks to the open source community for its contributions, allow Normatic to build great experiences for their customers!
+Big shoutout to [Normatic](http://www.normatic.no/) for open sourcing this tool as a thanks to the open source community for its contributions, allowing Normatic to build great experiences for their customers!

 ```js
 import { Process } from "process-control";